Partners in Caring

 Integrated Targeted Testing Services (ITTS)

-ITTS conducts HIV, syphilis, gonorrhea, chlamydia and hepatitis C testing in areas frequented by persons at high risk.
-These projects also ensure that clients testing positive are successfully linked with medical care and other services by providing active follow-up and referrals to local providers and/or Patient Management Networks for HIV Care coordinators.
-These providers/coordinators make calls to providers, arrange transportation and/or provide other support.
-ITTS projects reach men who have sex with men, racial and ethnic minorities, people living with HIV/AIDS that are unaware of their status, as well as other at-risk populations.
-Testing is offered in community settings or at fixed testing sites including homeless shelters, jails, drug treatment centers, migrant health centers, nightclubs and colleges.
-ITTS projects provide services at hours and locations that are accessible to persons at highest risk for HIV, and help to identify persons who are unaware of their HIV status and actively facilitate getting them into treatment and prevention services.
+ITTS conducts HIV, syphilis, gonorrhea, chlamydia, and hepatitis C testing in areas frequented by persons at high risk.
+These projects also ensure that clients who test positive are successfully linked with medical care and other services by providing active follow-up and referrals to local providers and/or patient management networks for HIV care coordinators.
+These providers/coordinators make calls to providers, arrange transportation, and/or provide other support.
+ITTS projects reach men who have sex with men, racial and ethnic minorities, people living with HIV/AIDS who are unaware of their status, as well as other at-risk populations.
+Testing is offered in community settings or at fixed testing sites including homeless shelters, jails, drug treatment centers, migrant health centers, nightclubs, and colleges.
+ITTS projects provide services at hours and locations that are accessible to persons at highest risk for HIV and help to identify persons who are unaware of their HIV status and actively facilitate getting them into treatment and prevention services.

-If you have questions or need more information regarding the ITTS Program, in Durham and the surrounding areas, please call Amber Esters at 919-681-9812 and in Wilmington and the surrounding areas, please call Stephen Bradley at 910-662-9354.
+If you have questions or need more information regarding the ITTS Program in Durham and the surrounding areas, please call Amber Esters at 919-681-9812.
+In Wilmington and the surrounding areas, please call Stephen Bradley at 910-662-9354.

 Choosing Life: Empowerment!
 Action!
 Results!
 (CLEAR)